Appian Congratulates 2025 Partner Award Winners For Delivering Impact With AI And Process Orchestration

 Ignyte – Coordinated Care Solution for SLED

-Created a patient-centred care coordination solution on the Appian Platform that unites all members of a healthcare team to help individuals navigate and access health programmes efficiently, modernising how public and private sector organisations support constituent care.
+Created a patient-centered care coordination solution on the Appian Platform that unites all members of a healthcare team to help individuals navigate and access health programs efficiently, modernizing how public and private sector organizations support constituent care.
 The solution offers patients and providers a system of connected care that is accessible, HIPAA compliant, and encourages patient engagement.

 Inetum – Digital Framework for Public Sector